Gubaer/cockroach-cluster-on-gcp/ansible/README.md

 ```
 ## create the cluster
 The following playbook will create the disk, the virtual network, and the GCE virtual machines for
 the cluster.
-All the machines will be prepared to run as cockroachdb node.
+Machines will be prepared to run as cockroachdb node.

 ```bash
 # start the playbook and enter the number of nodes in the cluster.
 Should be an even